Johnny English Strikes Again

-The film was released in cinemas in the United Kingdom on 5 October 2018 and in the United States on 26 October 2018, by Universal Pictures.
-The film received slightly negative reviews from critics but was a box office success, grossing $159 million worldwide with its $25 million budget.
+The film was released in Australia on 20 September 2018 and in the United Kingdom on 5 October, by Universal Pictures.
+Like it's predecessors, the film received mixed reviews from critics, and grossed $159 million against a $25M budget.
+A further sequel is in development.

 Plot

-Seven years after the events of the second film, a cyber attack exposes MI7’s field agents, forcing the agency to reinstate older inactive agents, including Johnny English.
+Seven years after the second film, a cyber attack exposes MI7’s field agents, forcing the agency to reinstate inactive agents, including Johnny English.
 Now a geography teacher, he secretly trains his students in espionage.
 Accidentally incapacitating the other retired agents, English is the sole agent left to accept the mission.
 He insists on his old sidekick and MI7 clerk, Angus Bough.
 Collecting their equipment, including explosive jelly babies and a tracker disguised as a Sherbet Fountain, English and Bough leave behind their mobile and drive an old Aston Martin to France to investigate.

 They arrive at the Hotel Magnifique in Antibes, where the cyber attack originated.
 Undercover as waiters, they steal a mobile with a photo of the next target, the Dot Calm yacht, and English accidentally sets fire to the restaurant.
 Sneaking onto the yacht, he and Bough are caught by Russian operative Ophelia Bhuletova, but escape after seeing many computer servers.

 Pursuing Bhuletova's electric BMW through the countryside, English and Bough run out of fuel.
 She finds them, arranging to meet at the Hotel de Paris in Cagnes-sur-Mer.
 While English meets her at the hotel bar, Bough discovers she is a spy, but English rejects his suspicions.
-Attempting to kill him upon nightfall, she fails after a sleepless English accidentally takes energy pills instead of sleeping pills.
+Attempting to kill him in his room upon nightfall, she fails after a sleepless English accidentally consumes energy pills instead of sleeping pills and vacates the room to attend a party.

 Further cyber attacks force the Prime Minister to solidify an agreement with Silicon Valley billionaire Jason Volta, to be revealed during a forthcoming G12 meeting.